codeparkhouston/teach-with-games/tic-tac-toe/README.md

 ![screen](demo/screen.png)

-Creating [Tic-Tac-Toe] will require the following steps:
+The [final code is here](demo/js/main.js), but the following implements the code step-by-step.

 1. Create the following images (all the same size squares):